Pylons/pyramid/docs/narr/firstapp.rst

 Application Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In the above script, the following code, representing the
+In the above script, the following code represents the *configuration* of this
-*configuration* of an application which uses the previously defined
+simple application.
+The application is configured using the previously defined
-imports and function definitions is placed within the confines of an
+imports and function definitions, placed within the confines of an ``if``
-``if`` statement:
+statement:

 .. code-block:: python
    :linenos: